Ukraine: Music

 Music is a major part of Ukrainian culture, with a long history and many influences.
 From traditional folk music, to classical and modern rock, Ukraine has produced several internationally recognised musicians including Kirill Karabits, Okean Elzy and Ruslana.
 Elements from traditional Ukrainian folk music made their way into Western music and even into modern jazz.
 Ukrainian music sometimes presents a perplexing mix of exotic melismatic singing with chordal harmony.
 The most striking general characteristic of authentic ethnic Ukrainian folk music is the wide use of minor modes or keys which incorporate augmented second intervals.

 During the Baroque period, music had a place of considerable importance in the curriculum of the Kyiv-Mohyla Academy.
 Much of the nobility was well versed in music with many Ukrainian Cossack leaders such as (Mazepa, Paliy, Holovatyj, Sirko) being accomplished players of the kobza, bandura or torban.

 The first dedicated musical academy was set up in Hlukhiv in 1738 and students were taught to sing and play violin and bandura from manuscripts.
 As a result, many of the earliest composers and performers within the Russian empire were ethnically Ukrainian, having been born or educated in Hlukhiv or having been closely associated with this music school.
 Ukrainian classical music differs considerably depending on whether the composer was of Ukrainian ethnicity living in Ukraine, a composer of non-Ukrainian ethnicity who was a citizen of Ukraine, or part of the Ukrainian diaspora.

 Since the mid-1960s, Western-influenced pop music has been growing in popularity in Ukraine.
 Folk singer and harmonium player Mariana Sadovska is prominent.
 Ukrainian pop and folk music arose with the international popularity of groups and performers like Vopli Vidoplyasova, Dakh Daughters, Dakha Brakha, Ivan Dorn and Okean Elzy.

 Media

 The Ukrainian legal framework on media freedom is deemed "among the most progressive in eastern Europe", although implementation has been uneven.
 The constitution and laws provide for freedom of speech and press.
-The main regulatory authority for the broadcast media is the National Television and Radio Broadcasting Council of Ukraine (NTRBCU), tasked with licensing media outlets and ensure their compliance with the law.
+The main regulatory authority for the broadcast media is the National Television and Radio Broadcasting Council of Ukraine (NTRBCU), tasked with licencing media outlets and ensure their compliance with the law.

 Kyiv dominates the media sector in Ukraine: National newspapers Den, Dzerkalo Tyzhnia, tabloids, such as The Ukrainian Week or Focus, and television and radio are largely based there, although Lviv is also a significant national media centre.
 The National News Agency of Ukraine, Ukrinform was founded here in 1918.
 BBC Ukrainian started its broadcasts in 1992.
 As of 2022 75% of the population use the internet, and social media is widely used by government and people.

+On 10 March 2024, creators of a documentary film 20 Days in Mariupol were awarded with the Oscar in the category "Best Documentary Feature Film", the first Oscar in Ukraine's history.